Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Mirantis-Installation.md

 The PowerShell script is prepared to check if Mirantis needs to be installed by downloading and executing the Mirantis installer, after successful installation the machine will be restarted.

 Please use a copy of [Install-Mirantis.ps1](https://raw.githubusercontent.com/Azure/Service-Fabric-Troubleshooting-Guides/master/Scripts/Install-Mirantis.ps1) to install Mirantis Container Runtime on your Azure Service Fabric cluster.
+If your Service Fabric project is hyper-v isolated container based, please also use a copy of [Install-Mirantis-with-HyperV.ps1](https://raw.githubusercontent.com/Azure/Service-Fabric-Troubleshooting-Guides/master/Scripts/Install-Mirantis-with-HyperV.ps1) and [Enable-HyperV.ps1](https://raw.githubusercontent.com/Azure/Service-Fabric-Troubleshooting-Guides/master/Scripts/Enable-HyperV.ps1) to enable the Hyper-V as well.

 > [!NOTE] It is highly recommended to save scripts somewhere in your own storage to be protected to changes from external sources.
 In this way your production environment will not face untested scenarios.
 Please use a copy of the scripts provided as any change should be tested first before going into production.